guanshi1688/longview-archive/docs/essays/notes/english/Architecture/04-why-external-capital-cannot-build-a-production-system.md

-Why External Capital Cannot Build a Production System Investment can finance factories, roads, ports, and power plants.
+# 04｜Why External Capital Cannot Build a Production System

+Investment can finance factories, roads, ports, and power plants.
 But a production system requires more than money entering from outside.

 External capital is often treated as the missing key to development.